fhqvst/avanza/README.md

 ```bash
 $ npm test
 ```
-NOTE: No tests will run without an `.env` file, and as surprising as it may seem, the file also needs values in it must be valid.
+NOTE: No tests will run without an `.env` file and, as surprising as it may seem, the values in it must be valid.

 ## LICENSE